 In a culture that is increasingly obsessed with fetishizing choice, I am constantly amazed that, in relation to gender, choice is the last thing many parents wish to offer.
 The extent of the defensiveness about this socially is surely an expression of much deeper anxieties among the adults around these children.
 Why are they so invested in a need to ‘prove’ a binaried gender categorization to me, or to my children?

 What exactly are we threatening in their lives, when our family chooses to live with greater fluidity in relation to gender?

 Historian Stephen Prothero has argued that cultural wars, begun by anxious conservatives, are doomed to fail, because they only pay attention to lost causes.
 Hopefully, for the sake of all children – but especially those who find no personal resonance with these rigid categories – time will demonstrate that imposing gender boxes on anyone limits possibilities and removes freedoms that we all wish to embrace, no matter what our age.

 Josephine Browne, MA, is a social welfare worker and writer who is completing a PhD focusing on domestic violence, examined through insights informed by Narrative Therapy.
 She is passionate about social justice across a range of areas and has a particular interest in gender issues.
 Josephine is a contracted blogger for the Huffington Post Australia.

-Thea spent more than a decade working in a heavily male-dominated industry, inspiring her to begin her formal studies in gender at Sydney University and found Play Unlimited.
-As a mother, she is passionate about diminishing the impact of gender-based marketing on the next generation.
+Thea spent more than a decade working in a heavily male-dominated industry, inspiring her to begin her formal studies in gender at Sydney University and to found Play Unlimited.
+As a parent, she is passionate about diminishing the impact of gender-based marketing on the next generation.

 © 2017 Play Unlimited | Powered by The Man in the Mill